CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ### Code Documentation

 Code was missing inline comments and low-level code documentation but reviewer contacted to OP regarding this issue and OP fixed it immediately.
 Now Code is generally well documented and critical classes have comments.
 Low-level code documentation is good enough to meet CRDAO code review standarts and allow auto-generation of the documentation.
+Also, after reviewers suggestion, OP added auto generated typedocs under [docs](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/tree/main/docs/typedocs) folder of the project.

 Requirement | Finding
 ------------ | -------------